influxdata/kapacitor/client/API.md

 }
 ```

->NOTE: For a replay created in this manner the `recording` ID will be empty since no recording was used or created.
+>**Note:** For a replay created in this manner the `recording` ID will be empty since no recording was used or created.

 | Code | Meaning                          |